etescartz/securityscripts/README.md

 !!!!!USE THEM AT YOUR OWN RISK!!!!!

-Simple cron scripts for security testing and other custom cron jobs.
+Simple bash scripts for security,backup, that can be used as cron jobs.